MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 0 Intro.md

 - Please observe and follow the instructor introduction to the case studies in each of the PowerPoint decks.

-- The sequence of exercises in this UI may be different than the sequence may instructor will indicate to you.
+- The sequence of exercises in this UI may be different than the sequence the instructor may indicate to you.
 Please follow the sequence indicated by the instructor.

 - **Bonus exercises** are exercises that students can practice on their own, if there is time permitting.